vesran/SumOp/README.md

 Change the ```PATH_TO_SAVE_SCRAPED_COMMENTS``` variable in ```sumop/params.py``` to indicate the new text file you have defined as well as the link to the website's article ```URL_FORMAT``` (```#``` indicates page number but it is only used to scrap reviews so you can customize this variable as you wish).
 Next, run the app again.

+## Changing the list of aspects

+The list of aspects is defined in the ```sumop/params.py``` file under the variable ```ASPECTS```.
+This variable refers to a dictionary which maps the aspects to the minimum probability threshold which consider that a review is actually talking about the specified aspect.
+Experiments should be conducted to find the optimal threshold values.
+If not possible, the value 0.4 is suggested.
+These values are independent of each others.

+## Customizing the dashboard

+The dashboard was built using Streamlit and Plotly.
+The script responsible of the dashboard is ```sumop/dashboard.py```.

 # Method's details

 ## TL;DR